 A takeover bid usually applies to all of the shares in the offeree company not already held by the offeror.
 However, offers are occasionally made for more limited acquisitions of shares.
 Offers which relate to fewer than all of the shares in the offeree company not already held by the offeror are referred to as partial offers.
 Unless otherwise prescribed, the rules of the Takeover Code also apply to partial offers.
-Certain provisions which apply only to partial offers are presented in this rule.
+Certain provisions which apply only to partial offers are presented in this section.

-The rules relating to mandatory offers restrict the scope for partial offers.
-Consequently, the first paragraph states that a partial offer may not be made if the offeror, either alone or together with a closely related party as specified in Rule I.3, could become the owner of shares representing three-tenths or more of the voting rights for all of the shares in the company as a result of the offer.
+The rules relating to mandatory offers in the Takeovers Act restrict the scope for partial offers.
+Consequently, the first paragraph states that a partial offer may not be made if the offeror, either alone or together with a closely related party in accordance with Chapter 3, section 5 of the Takeovers Act, could become the owner of shares representing three-tenths or more of the voting rights for all of the shares in the company as a result of the offer.
 Thus, a partial offer which does not meet the threshold triggering a mandatory offer is permitted.
-The case may also be that the offeror, either alone or together with a closely related party, already hold shares representing three-tenths or more of the voting rights in the offeree company and is not subject to the requirement to submit a mandatory offer, e.g. if the shares in question were already held on 1 January 2010, when the statutory provisions regarding mandatory offers came into force.
+The case may also be that the offeror, either alone or together with a closely related party in accordance with Chapter 3, section 5 of the Takeovers Act, already hold shares representing three-tenths or more of the voting rights in the offeree company and is not subject to the requirement to submit a mandatory offer, e.g. if the shares in question were already held when the statutory provisions regarding mandatory offers came into force.
 In such cases, a partial offer relating to some of the other shares in the company may be made.
 If the shareholding is based on an exemption from the requirement to make a mandatory offer granted by the Swedish Securities Council, the scope to make a partial offer for some of the other shares depends on the wording of the exemption.